Understanding and Detecting Hateful Content using Contrastive Learning: Discussion Conclusion

 \descr{Biases on CLIP model.} Large pre-trained models like OpenAI's CLIP are trained on large-scale datasets from the Web, and these datasets might include biases, hence some of the bias is transferred to the trained model.
 From our experiments and manual annotations, we observed some instances of such biases; e.g., the CLIP model identifying an image showing a terrorist as similar to a text phrase talking about Muslims (i.e., the model is biased towards Muslims, thinking they are terrorists).
 When considering that these models can be used for moderation purposes (e.g., detecting and removing hateful content), such biases can result in false positives biased towards specific demographics.
 This can cause users to lose trust in the platform and its moderation systems and may cause them to stop using the platform.
 Overall, given the increasing use of such models in real-world applications, there is a pressing need to develop techniques and tools to diminish such biases from large pre-trained models.

 \descr{Limitations.} Our work has several limitations.
 First, we rely on Google's Perspective API to initially identify hateful text, which has its limitations (e.g., might not understand specific slurs posted on 4chan) and biases when detecting hateful text.
-Second, our analysis focuses only on short textual phrases (at most seven words), mainly because our preliminary results showed that CLIP does not perform well in detecting hateful imagery when considering long phrases.
-Therefore, it is likely to miss some Antisemitic/Islamophobic text and imagery.
-Third, we rely entirely on a pre-trained CLIP model; this is not ideal since the CLIP model is trained on a public dataset obtained from multiple Web resources and is not specific to our platform of interest (i.e., 4chan).
-This might result in the model not recognizing 4chan slurs or slang language.
-As part of our future work, we intend to explore the possibility of fine-tuning the CLIP model with datasets obtained from fringe Web communities like 4chan.
+Second, our analysis focuses on a small number of short textual phrases (at most seven words), mainly because our preliminary results showed that CLIP does not perform well in detecting hateful imagery when considering long phrases.
+Therefore, our approach is likely to miss some Antisemitic/Islamophobic text and imagery because of the small number of phrases that we consider.\revisioncomment{R2.1, R2.14, R2.5, R2.15} Third, we rely entirely on a pre-trained CLIP model; this is not ideal since the CLIP model is trained on a public dataset obtained from multiple Web resources and is not specific to our platform of interest (i.e., 4chan).
+This might result in the model not recognizing some 4chan slurs or slang language.
+Fourth, our work and analysis focuses on a single data source (4chan's /pol/), a limitation that does not allow us to investigate the performance of CLIP on other more mainstream communities like Twitter, Facebook, and Reddit (e.g., how CLIP performs on content shared on mainstream platforms).
+As part of our future work, we plan to investigate CLIP's performance on other platform and we intend to fine-tune the CLIP model with datasets obtained from mainstream social networks such as Twitter and Reddit as well as fringe Web communities that are often associated with the alt-right (e.g., Gab).
+Finally, as discussed above, the released dataset includes a substantial number of false positives, which indicates that researchers should consider the existence of false positives in the dataset when using it. \revisioncomment{R2.2,MR.6}